24/7 on-demand availability / safer life at home

 Germany Dementia support demand rises structurally

-Projected people living with dementia in Germany The curve shows an increase from around 1.6 million people with dementia in 2020 to 1.84 million in 2023 and a 2050 scenario corridor of 2.3 to 2.7 million.
-2020 2023 2050 1.6M 1.84M 2.3-2.7M 1.6 2.5
+Projected people living with dementia in Germany The curve shows an increase from around 1.6 million people with dementia in 2020 to 1.84 million in 2024 and a 2050 scenario corridor of 2.3 to 2.7 million, which is roughly 25 to 47 percent above the latest German estimate.
+2020 2024 2050 1.6M 1.84M 2.3-2.7M +25-47% vs. 2024 1.6 2.5

 Family Relief Fewer blind calls, fewer unnecessary drives, better basis for decisions.